SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-18-moderna-vaccine-passes-vrbpac-review.md

 un-crapped-upon.

 <img src="{{ site.baseurl }}/images/2020-12-18-moderna-vaccine-passes-vrbpac-review-boston-globe.jpg" width="200" height="215" alt="Boston Globe: Pfizer vaccine shipments to Mass curtailed by one third" title="Boston Globe: Pfizer vaccine shipments to Mass curtailed by one third" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-First up, in the venerable _Globe_, and article by Weisman &amp; Andersen reports that the Federal government has reduced shipments of the Pfizer vaccine to Massachuesetts by 1/3! <sup id="fn5a">[[5]](#fn5)</sup>  Several other states have also been throttled by the Feds: New Hampshire, Connecticut, California, Illinois, Michigan, Washington, Georgia, Kansas, Montana, Nebraska, Nevada, Indiana, and Rhode Island.
+First up, in the venerable _Globe_, an article by Weisman &amp; Andersen reports that the Federal government has reduced shipments of the Pfizer vaccine to Massachuesetts by 1/3! <sup id="fn5a">[[5]](#fn5)</sup>  Several other states have also been throttled by the Feds: New Hampshire, Connecticut, California, Illinois, Michigan, Washington, Georgia, Kansas, Montana, Nebraska, Nevada, Indiana, and Rhode Island.

-Inexplicably, but  sadly predictably, an HHS spokesperson denied any such reductions happened.
+Inexplicably, but  sadly predictably, an HHS spokesperson denied any such reductions happened, in plain contradiction of the facts.

 <img src="{{ site.baseurl }}/images/2020-12-18-moderna-vaccine-passes-vrbpac-review-vanity-fair.jpg" width="200" height="192" alt="Vanity Fair: White House incompetence holding up millions of COVID vaccines" title="Vanity Fair: White House incompetence holding up millions of COVID vaccines" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 Second, a longer investigation by Lutz in _Vanity Fair_ <sup id="fn6a">[[6]](#fn6)</sup>